 We take a lot of pride in being an Intellectual Yoga Studio.
-Many of our teachers have Master’s degrees, many are Yoga Therapists and all are highly specialized in certain areas.
+Many of our teachers have Master’s degrees, most are Yoga Therapists and all are highly specialized in certain areas.
 Our goal in the next five years is for all of our teachers to become Yoga Therapists.
 In all of our group classes, we ask our students about injuries and skillfully adapt our teachings to ensure every students safety.
 The pacing of our classes is slower than other studios to emphasize the breath, even in more advanced classes, where moving slowly can be a more challenging practice.
 In addition, we take time every single class to share teachings that provoke our students intellectual curiosity.
 We believe it’s important to get the wheels turning, to question how we are living, so we can cultivate the courage to find more fulfilling and healthier ways to live.

-We are proud to offer the highest level of education in Orange County and are home to OC’s first 800-hour Yoga Therapist Training program; which is a 3-year program.
+We are proud to offer the highest level of education in Orange County and are home to OC’s first 850-hour Yoga Therapist Training program; which is a 3.3-year program.
 The emphasis on educating and empowering our students through the teachings of Yoga is prevalent in all three levels of our Teacher Training Programs.
 Our teachers not only learn to teach Yoga safely to groups and individual students but also gain a very highly developed understanding of Yoga philosophy and how to integrate these teachings into daily life.

 Yoga is not a Religion – the aim of Yoga is to create a calm, joyful, stable mind that perceives reality clearly and makes good choices.
 The Yoga Sutras say that God is an optional tool on the Yogic path.
 If you have a religious or spiritual practice, you can insert it into your Yoga practice and it will strengthen that relationship.
 Whatever you meditate on, you will absorb those qualities; so if you meditate on Christ, you will become more Christ-like, if you meditate on compassion, you will become more compassionate etc.